BearinxSimulationSuite/REXSapi/README.md

 # Tools

-The library comes packaged with two tools: model_converter and model_checker.
-The model_converter can convert REXS model files between xml and json format.
-The model_checker checks files for compatibility with the REXSapi library.
+The library comes packaged with two tools: `model_converter` and `model_checker`.
+The `model_converter` can convert REXS model files between xml and json format.
+The `model_checker` checks files for compatibility with the REXSapi library.
 The library expects REXS model files to be conformant to the REXS specification.
 However, the library supports a so called _relaxed_ mode where most errors to the specfication are turned into warnings in order to process files even if they are not 100% compliant to the specifcation.

 # Integration